DreiiCoffee/DreiiCoffee/README.md

 🎓 **BSIT Student** at **Batangas State University (BSU)**
 💻 Aspiring **Full Stack Developer** | Passionate about building modern web apps and scalable solutions
 🌱 Currently learning **Android Studio**, **APIs**, and **Cloud Deployment**
-⚡ Tech enthusiast who loves solving problems through code
+⚡ Gamer who wants to learn more about the IT world

 ## 🥇 Badges: